 6. Pension plan and old-age pension.

 Canada offers one of the best pension support in the world to its citizens.
 The Canadian pension plan provides its contributors and their families with partial replacement of their earnings in the case of retirement, disability, or death and the average Canadian citizen can avail of pension benefits from the age of 60 but it is optimal at 65.
 However, the full old-age security pension (OAS) benefits is only available to most Canadians 65 years of age or older with an individual income of less than $114,815 and have lived in Canada for at least 20 years after the age of 18.
+Still, Canada’s pension plan remains one of the best in the entire world, compared to other countries where many people are forced to use private economy tools such as Buffert as they are not guaranteed a certain part of their salary as part of their pension.

 7. Social Welfare.